aSozgen/signDetection/README.md

 # signDetection
-Here is a project that we made me and my friend https://github.com/ramazanbozkurtt1
+Here is the project that we made with my friend https://github.com/ramazanbozkurtt1
 ![Flowchart](https://github.com/ramazanbozkurtt1/signDetection/blob/main/Flowchart.jpeg)